 The Crossing Agreement also established the International Authority, a legal entity separate and distinct from WDBA.
 The International Authority is empowered to approve land acquisitions in the State of Michigan, leases of land in Michigan, as well as the Request for Qualifications, Request for Proposal, and the Public-Private Partnership Agreement with respect to the project.
 The International Authority also has certain oversight responsibilities.
-These are to maintain on-going monitoring of compliance by WDBA with the Crossing Agreement and the Concessionaire with the Public-Private Partnership Agreement.
+These are to maintain on-going monitoring of compliance by WDBA with the Crossing Agreement and the Concessionaire with the Public-Private Partnership Agreement and the Concessionaire with the Public-Private Partnership Agreement.